pschool-in/curriculum/content/social/water-5.md

 ### Fill by drag (label)
 Drag and drop the correct answers. (title)
 ```
-*Mineral* water is available as in sealed bottles.
+*Mineral* water is available in sealed bottles.
 *Sewage* water is polluted water.
 *Waste water* should be treated before merging with rivers.
 *Oxygenation* means mixing oxygen and water through pumps.